-From Sofia: Skopje, Northern Macedonia Day Tour7 Reviews
+From Sofia: Skopje, Northern Macedonia Day Tour12 Reviews

-Skopje will amaze you with its long and captivating history, which has been shaped from its turbulent past.
+Skopje has amazing history, which has been shaped from its turbulent past.
 The city has always been desired by the empires, and today is unique in its charming diversity, revealed behind every corner.

 - See the most interesting sites of Skopje

 - Find out more about the history of Macedonia